-A continuous programme of improving the relationships between employers, payroll providers and Equiniti Paymaster, the scheme administrators, has assisted in ensuring employers' are aware of the importance of correct reporting and the timely submission of data.
+A continuous programme of improving the relationships between employers, payroll providers and Equiniti, the scheme administrators, has assisted in ensuring employers' are aware of the importance of correct reporting and the timely submission of data.

-Changes introduced by the Public Service Pensions Act 2013, have meant that from the 1 April 2015, the Pensions Regulator will assume responsibility for setting standards of governance and administration in public service pension schemes, together with increased regulatory oversight.
+Changes introduced by the Public Service Pensions Act 2013, have meant that from the 1st April 2015, the Pensions Regulator assumed responsibility for setting standards of governance and administration in public service pension schemes, together with increased regulatory oversight.

-As part of the Pension Regulator's new governance and administration framework, a new Public Service Code of Practice will be introduced to provide practical guidance and standards of conduct and practice, to help maintain and improve the governance and administration of pension schemes.
-The Code will be directed at Scheme Managers (Funds) and the new local Pension Boards that have to be set up.
+As part of the Pension Regulator's new governance and administration framework, a new Public Service Code of Practice was introduced to provide practical guidance and standards of conduct and practice, to help maintain and improve the governance and administration of pension schemes.
+The Code is directed at Scheme Managers (Funds) and the local Pension Boards.
 The role of each local Pension Board is to help ensure their scheme complies with governance and administration requirements as defined by the Code.